 The Ransomware Encryption Process

-Let’s go back to the beginning and discuss how these attacks encrypt systems in the first place.
+Let’s go back to the beginning, and discuss how these attacks encrypt systems in the first place.

 From the previous ransomware attacks we’ve researched, we learned that from the minute the attackers get initial access, they can encrypt the entire network in a matter of hours.
-In other cases, attackers would spend more time in assessing which assets they want to encrypt and they’d make sure they get to key servers such as storage and application servers.
+In other cases, attackers would spend more time assessing which assets they want to encrypt and they’d make sure they get to key servers such as storage and application servers.

-Most of the recent ransomware attacks you’re reading about in the news try to terminate antivirus processes to make sure that their encryption process will go uninterrupted.
+For most of the recent ransomware attacks you’re reading about in the news try to terminate antivirus processes to make sure that their encryption process will go uninterrupted.
 Recent ransomware variants such as SNAKE, DoppelPaymer, and LockerGoga even went further by terminating OT-related processes like Siemens SIMATIC WinCC, Beckhoff TwinCAT, Kepware KEPServerEX, and the OPC communications protocol.
 This made sure the industrial process was interrupted, and this increased the chances that the victims paid the ransom.
 These types of ransomware attacks were seen in the recent attacks of Honda and ExecuPharm.

 Diagram #1 – An OT Security Challenge: Industrial Components Exposed to Encryption